- September 18, 1962

 - United States

 Boris Said is an American racing driver who competed in many different motorsport disciplines around the world since he started to race in 1988.
-He is most known as a regular 'road course ringer' in the NASCAR Cup Series because of 51 NASCAR Cup Series races he participated in.
-Between 1999 and 2015, he competed 33 times at two road courses – Sonoma Raceway and Watkins Glen.
+He is most known as a regular 'road course ringer' in the NASCAR Cup Series because of 54 NASCAR Cup Series races he participated in between 1999 and 2017.

 One of the most versatile American racers